theodoremoreland/NodeJsQuiz/README.md

 - [Technologies Used](#technologies-used)
 - [Screenshots](#screenshots)

 _This program was originally a homework assignment at LaunchCode's Lc101 (2019) originally named "Candidate Testing", which was a Node.js based trivia quiz.
-Since then, this quiz was updated to test users on Node.js itself.
-Other features were also added._
+This quiz was updated to test users on Node.js itself.
+Other features were also added as described below._

 ## Overview